OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-pure-css-loading-spinner/README.md

 # 🐞 Creating a Pure CSS Loading Spinner

-This document details how to create a visually appealing loading spinner using only CSS.
-No JavaScript is required!
-This technique leverages CSS animations and keyframes to achieve a smooth, rotating effect.
-We'll be using standard CSS3, no frameworks like Tailwind are needed for this particular effect.
+This document details the creation of a loading spinner using only CSS.
+No JavaScript is required.
+This example utilizes CSS animations and transformations to create a visually appealing and performant loading effect.

 **Description of the Styling:**

-The spinner is composed of eight equally spaced divs, each representing a segment of the circle.
-We use the `::before` and `::after` pseudo-elements to create the visual effect of a rotating circle, leveraging transforms and animations for the smooth loading animation.
-The styling focuses on creating a clean, minimalist design with subtle color variations.
+This spinner consists of four circular elements arranged in a square.
+Each circle pulsates individually with a slight delay, creating a rotating effect.
+The styling uses keyframes to define the animation and transforms to rotate and scale the elements.
+The overall effect is a clean and modern loading indicator.

 **Full Code:**